Structure and use of the "My Publications" list

 Automated data transfer from bibliographic databases

-Once you have registered for it, ORCID can be used when searching in external bibliographic databases; see the question „Can I skip the Pending List and automatically claim publications from external bibliographic databases? "
+Once you have registered for it, ORCID can be used when searching in external bibliographic databases; see the question „Can I skip the Pending List and automatically claim publications from external bibliographic databases?".

 Additionally, the publication data collected in ‘Works’ will be used as a secondary data source.
-This means that entries you have acquired in ORCID with a digital object identifier (DOI) are automatically placed on your ‘Mine’ List.
+This means that entries you have acquired in ORCID with a digital object identifier (DOI) are automatically placed on your ‘claimed’ List.
 However, this is only true for entries whose DOI is found in one of the external bibliographic databases.
-If the search for a DOI entry entered in ORCID does not turn up any results in external bibliographic databases, the publication will not automatically be placed on the ‘Mine’ List.
+If the search for a DOI entry entered in ORCID does not turn up any results in external bibliographic databases, the publication will not automatically be placed on the ‘claimed’ List.

 Gutenberg Research Elements adds the publications from the university bibliography for which you are listed as author to your Pending List via automatic synchronization without the need to start manual searches.
 Afterwards you only have to add these publications to your publication list via the "Claim as mine" function on the Pending List.